SPEECH PATHOLOGY AND AUDIOLOGY

 The program has an active Speech Pathology/Audiology Club that presents speakers on various topics, provides public information to the general school population and offers a forum from which our students can address other issues of interest.

-There is also a nascent Speech Pathology/Audiology Journal, with material written, edited and published by students, adding to their own credentials and enhancing the Stern College experience.
+There is also a Speech Pathology/Audiology Journal, with material written, edited and published by students, adding to their own credentials and enhancing the Stern College experience.
+This year's edition has just been published and may be found here (PDF)

 For an overview of recent student accomplishments in STEM, click here (PDF).